ryo-zen/zeicoin/README.md

 # ⚡ ZeiCoin ⚡

-A minimalist cryptocurrency blockchain written in Zig with longest chain consensus, RandomX mining, and peer-to-peer networking.
+A minimalist blockchain written in Zig with longest chain consensus, RandomX mining, and peer-to-peer networking.

 > [!WARNING]
 > ZeiCoin is under active development for educational and research purposes.
-The software is in **TestNet phase** and breaking changes may occur between releases.
+The software is in **TestNet phase** and breaking changes (HARD FORKS) may occur between releases.
+Full consenus has not been reached between nodes!
 Do not use for real value transfers.

 ## Overview

-ZeiCoin is a cryptocurrency implemented from scratch in Zig, a modern systems programming language with explicit error handling, no hidden control flow, and compile-time memory safety.
+ZeiCoin is a blockchain implemented from scratch in Zig, a modern systems programming language with explicit error handling, no hidden control flow, and compile-time memory safety.
 The core implementation totals approximately 20,000 lines of code.

 Key features include an account-based transaction model, concurrent blockchain analytics via RocksDB secondary instances, and a modular 14-message network protocol.
 The cryptographic stack comprises RandomX ASIC-resistant mining, Ed25519 signatures, BLAKE3 hashing, and ChaCha20-Poly1305 wallet encryption.

 ### Current Use Cases
 - **Educational**: Learning blockchain development and consensus algorithms
-- **Research**: Experimenting with cryptocurrency protocols and network behavior
+- **Research**: Experimenting with blockchain protocols and network behavior
 - **Development**: Testing multi-node synchronization and P2P networking

 ### Not Production Ready

 > [!CAUTION]
-> **TestNet Only!** This cryptocurrency is currently in testnet phase and not ready for mainnet production use.
-The network has only been tested with 3-node consensus configurations.
+> **TestNet Only!** This blockchain is currently in testnet phase and not ready for any production use.
+The blockchain has only been tested with a small 3-node network configuration.
+Do not use for anything else other then testing.

 ### Key Features